siddhartha-gadgil/presentations/questautomath.md

 ---

-# Artificial Intelligence: Barriers and Advances
+# Artificial Intelligence: Limitations and Advances

 ---

-# Commonsense barrier
+# Common sense

-* We know a lot of things, which we call _commonsense_.
+* We know a lot of things, which we call _common sense_.
 * Further, these pieces of knowledge are organized in a way that they can be combined.
-* __Expert Systems__ consist of such accumulated knowledge, together with fast algorithms for computation.
+* __Expert Systems__ consist of:
+  - a lot of knowledge encoded as structured data, functions, algorithms.
+  - fast algorithms for reasoning.
 ---
 # DeepBlue vs Kasparov

 ---

-# Tacit knowledge barrier
+# Tacit knowledge

 * Tacit knowledge is the kind of knowledge that is difficult to transfer to another person by means of writing it down or verbalizing it.
 * Examples: riding a bicycle, speaking a language.